-No allusion here to "towers," as connected with that fire so pointedly adverted to.
-And lest there should be any doubt as to the identity of this fire with the religious element so frequently referred to, we find the same high authority thus critically explain himself in another place: "dha teinne soinmech do gintis na draoithe con tincet laib moraib foraib, agus do bordis, na ceatra or teamandaib cacha bliadhna;"-that is, the Druids used to kindle two immense fires, with great incantation, and towards them used to drive the cattle, which they forced to pass between them every year.
+No allusion here to "towers" as connected with that fire so pointedly adverted to.
+And lest there should be any doubt as to the identity of this fire with the religious element so frequently referred to, we find the same high authority thus critically explain himself in another place: "dha teinne soinmech do gintis na draoithe con tincet laib moraib foraib, agus do bordis, na ceatra or teamandaib cacha bliadhna"-that is, the Druids used to kindle two immense fires, with great incantation, and towards them used to drive the cattle, which they forced to pass between them every year.

 Nay, when St. Bridget, who was originally a pagan vestal, and consequently well versed in all the solemnities of the sacred fire, wished, upon her conversion to Christianity, A.D.
-467, to retain this favourite usage, now sublimated in its nature, and streaming in a more hallowed current, it was not in a "tower" that we find she preserved it, but in a cell or low building "like a vault," "which," says Holinshed, whose curiosity, excited by Cambrensis's report , had induced him to go and visit the spot, "to this day they call the fire-house."
-It was a stone-roofed edifice about twenty feet square, the ruins of which are still visible, and recognized by all around as once the preservative of the sacred element.
+467, to retain this favourite usage, now sublimated in its nature, and streaming in a more hallowed current, it was not in a "tower" that we find she preserved it, but in a cell or low building "like a vault," "which," says Holinshed, whose curiosity, excited by Cambrensis's report,1 had induced him to go and visit the spot, "to this day they call the fire-house."
+It was a stone-roofed edifice about twenty feet square, the ruins of which are still visible, and recognised by all around as once the preservative of the sacred element.
 When Cambrensis made mention of this miraculous fire of St. Bridget, why did he not connect it with the Round Towers, which he mentions elsewhere?
-He knew they had no connexion, and should not be associated.
+He knew they had no connection, and should not be associated.

-^{} Top.
-Dist. ii. c.
-34.
+1 Top.
+Dist, ii, c.
+34,

-But, forsooth, the Venerable Bede has distinctly mentioned in the Life of St. Cuthbert, that there were numerous fire receptacles, remnants of ancient paganism, still remaining in this island !- Admitted.
-But does it necessarily follow that they were the Round Towers ?
-No: here is the enigma solved-they were those low stone-roofed structures, similar to what the Persians call the "Atash-gah," to be met with so commonly throughout all parts of this country, such as at Ardmore, Killaloe, Down, Kerry, Kells, &c. &c.
-The circumstance of St. Columbe having for a time taken up his abode in this last-mentioned one, gave rise to the idea that he must have been its founder: but the delusion is dispelled by comparing its architecture with that of the churches which this distinguished champion of the early Christian Irish church had erected in Iona +, whose ruins are still to be seen, and bear no sort of analogy with those ancient receptacles.
-Struck, no doubt, with some apprehensions like the foregoing, it is manifest that Miss Beaufort herself, while combating most strenuously for the Round Towers as fire receptacles, had no small misgiving, nay, was evidently divided as to the security of her position.
-"From the foregoing statements," she observes, "a well-grounded conclusion may be drawn that these low fabrics are seldom found but in connexion with the towers, and were designed for the preservation of the sacred fire; in some cases the lofty tower may have served for both purposes ."
-The lofty tower, I emphatically say, was a distinct edifice.
+But, forsooth, the Venerable Bede has distinctly mentioned in the Life of St. Cuthbert that there were numerous fire receptacles, remnants of ancient paganism, still remaining in this island !- Admitted.
+But dses it necessarily follow that they were the Round Towers ?
+No: here is the enigma solved-they were those low stone-roofed structures, similar to what the Persians call the "Atash-gah," to be met with so commonly throughout all parts of this country, such as at Ardmore, Killaloe, Down, Kerry, Kells, etc. etc. The circumstance of St Columbe having for a time taken up his abode in this last-mentioned one, gave rise to the idea that he must have been its founder : but the delusion is dispelled by comparing its architecture with that of the churches which this distinguished champion of the early Christian Irish Church had erected in Iona,2 whose ruins are still to be seen, and bear no sort of analogy with those ancient receptacles.
+Struck, no doubt, with some apprehensions like the foregoing, it is manifest that Miss Beaufort

-^{} Had Bede even asserted that the Round Towers were fire receptacles, it would not obtain my assent, as they were as great an enigma in that venerable writer's day, as they have been ever since, until now that their secret is about to be unveiled.
+1 Had Bede even asserted that the Round Towers were fire receptacles, it would not obtain my assent, as they were as great an enigma in that venerable writer's day as they have been ever since, until now that their secret is about to be unveiled.